cypress-io/cypress-documentation/source/guides/continuous-integration/github-actions.md

 {% imgTag /img/guides/github-actions/rwa-run-matrix.png "Cypress Real World App GitHub Actions Matrix" "no-border" %}

-# Debug End-to-End Test Runs with the Cypress Dashboard
+# Debugging with the Cypress Dashboard

 Talk about debugging failures with the Cypress Dashboard in a general way.